 The establishment of this Oxford United Church Endowment Fund to support education for music ministry is in recognition of the music, the choirs, and the musicians that led this community of faith in its praise of God through the many changing scenes of our shared life.

-For more information and to apply, please visit:
+For more information and to apply, please visit their website here.

 The Healing Fund, established in 1994, offers financial support to grassroots projects that focus on healing and reconciliation.
 The Healing Fund Council, with representatives from the All Native Circle Conference, British Columbia Native Ministries, and Ontario/Quebec Native Ministries, seeks to represent the diversity of Indigenous communities across the country, determines the fund’s criteria, and evaluates applications.